torvalds/linux/Documentation/arch/arm64/arm-cca.rst

 from the Realm guest the RMM will otherwise prevent the Normal World from making these changes.

-Linux as a Realm Guest
+GNU/Linux as a Realm Guest
 ----------------------

-To run Linux as a guest within a Realm, the following must be provided either by the VMM or by a `boot loader` run in the Realm before Linux:
+To run GNU/Linux as a guest within a Realm, the following must be provided either by the VMM or by a `boot loader` run in the Realm before GNU/Linux:

- * All protected RAM described to Linux (by DT or ACPI) must be marked RIPAS RAM before handing control over to Linux.
+ * All protected RAM described to GNU/Linux (by DT or ACPI) must be marked RIPAS RAM before handing control over to GNU/Linux.

  * MMIO devices must be either unprotected (e.g. emulated by the Normal World) or marked RIPAS DEV.